Police search for Harmony Montgomery at her last home

 CONCORD, N.H.
-(AP) — Authorities searched the last known residence of Harmony Montgomery on Saturday to investigate the disappearance of the New Hampshire girl, who vanished in 2019 at age 5 but was not reported missing until late last year.
+(AP) — Authorities searched the last known residence of Harmony Montgomery on Saturday to investigate the disappearance of the New Hampshire girl.
+Harmony, who vanished in 2019 at age 5, was not reported missing until late last year.

 Police said they had made contact with Adam Montgomery and other family members by the end of December.
 An affidavit said police told him Harmony “had not been physically observed in over two years and that we had concern for whether or not she was still alive.”